-Drawing on methods and theory from consumer research, social psychology, and behavioral economics, Silver's work spans a variety of topics, including (in)authenticity, virtue-signaling, self-censorship, disinformation, charitable giving, corporate social responsibility, and crowd wisdom.
+Drawing on methods and theory from consumer research and social psychology, Silver's work spans a variety of topics, including (in)authenticity, virtue-signaling, self-censorship, disinformation, charitable giving, corporate social responsibility, and crowd wisdom.

 Prior to joining Kellogg, Dr. Silver received his PhD in marketing and psychology at The Wharton School, University of Pennsylvania, and his BA in cognitive science from Yale University.
 Outside of research, he has spent time touring the globe with the Yale Whiffenpoofs and as a manager at Bridgewater Associates, the world's largest hedge fund.